THE PURPOSE OF THE REVELATION

 (Jer.
 23:1-2, James 3:1 keyword: masters- defined- Strong’s 1320- instructor, teacher & 2Pet.
 2:1-6) If you were Jesus when you called your shepherds to account (judgment) for your sheep for which they were responsible what would you do if one of your shepherds (pastors) SPIRITUALLY AND/OR SCRIPTURALLY caused one of your sheep to die, OR neglected one of your sheep and let it slowly starve to death, OR saw one of your sheep sick and hurting and didn’t try to help it, OR was cruel to one of your sheep, OR ignored your sheep in its pain or sickness,

 OR (2Pet.
-2:1) brought in a damnable heresy (Heb.
-6:4-6, Rev. 2:5, 3:5 & 15-16) OR let one or some of your sheep stray and be destroyed by a roaring lion (Satan) OR the lion (Satan) came right into the sheepfold to attack your whole flock and the pastor didn't fight to the bitter end to preserve them?
-Sure, there are times Christians leave your flock and you can't get them back BUT did you (pastor) try your best to return them?
+2:1) have brought in a damnable heresy such as (Heb.
+6:4-6, Rev. 2:5, 3:5 & 15-16) that Jesus cannot turn away a Christian from heaven once they are in grace regardless of what they do or did not do, OR let one or some of your sheep stray and be destroyed by a roaring lion (Satan), OR the lion (Satan) came right into the sheepfold to attack your whole flock and the pastor didn’t fight to the bitter end to preserve them?
+Sure, there are times Christians leave your flock and you can’t get them back BUT did you (pastor) try your best to return them?
 Jesus knows and you know!

 (Heb.
 10:30-31) “Vengeance belongeth unto me, I will recompense, saith the Lord.
 And again, The Lord shall judge his people.
 It is a fearful thing to fall into the hands of the living God.”
 If you were in Jesus’ place and each sheep was worth your life your fury would be a terrible thing to face when those ignorant of scripture, selfish, materialistic, greedy, loveless, uncaring, fearful, proud, lazy, cruel, cowardly, unloving, traitor shepherds fell, afraid and screaming, into your hands.
 Are you listening Pastors?